Sherwood Park Titans: 2006 season

 Many changes came about for the Junior Titans.
 Paul Rai resigned as head coach.
 Also with the new expansion in Junior A, the Titans' roster was sacked as many players were picked up through the Entry draft.
 In total twelve players from the Titans 2005 were gone.
 As well many players were over aged.
 All three factors did not bode well for the Titans.

 The Titans hired former assistant coach Wayne Niedzielski to take on the head coaching duties.
 The 2006 was one that lacked much needed experience as they had only a total of four returning players to balance the leadership roles.
 The team started out decent with two wins and a loss but quickly they were decimated by that lack of leadership and overall skill.
 The team did not see much success through the rest of the season as they were inconsistent.
 However the game results were much closer than expected as the Titans were only losing games by a couple goals, something that is rare for a team that lacked the playing experience that the 2006 team experienced.

 The Titans went into the playoffs as a long shot as they were facing off against the league leading Edmonton Warriors.
-The Titans however came to life and forced the Warriors to a 12-12 tie in Game One.
-The Game went to overtime and with the Titans shorthanded, the Titans lose 13-12 on the ensuing powerplay.
+The Titans however came to life as Richard Cote forced a loose ball in the offensive end and passes to an open teammate in front of the net to force the Warriors to a 12–12 tie in Game One.
+The Game went to overtime and with the Titans shorthanded, the Titans lose 13–12 on the ensuing powerplay.
 Game two was at the Sherwood Park Arena and the Titans on the verge of elimination.
-The Titans fought back though and with probably one of the most recent displays of determination won the second game by a score of 7-6.
+The Titans fought back though and with probably one of the most recent displays of determination won the second game by a score of 7–6.
 The Titans were now slated to upset the Warriors and the Titans dominated the game play of both games.
 Game three at the Bill Hunter Arena again had its fair share of controversy.
 The Warriors requested the Titans changed benches.
-With the teams already throbbing with emotion and the game tied 1-1 in the second period, the Titans goaltender Kyle Kowalchuk was called on illegal equipment.
+With the teams already throbbing with emotion and the game tied 1–1 in the second period, the Titans goaltender Kyle Kowalchuk was called on illegal equipment.
 The call was granted and Kyle was ejected from the game.
 The Titans then had to rally behind defenseman Brendan Sanche, who had to go in net as the Titans backup Austin Souliere was not able to attend the game.
 The Titans were decimated as they were down to three men as the Warriors had a powerplay before the call.
-The Warriors quickly made it a 5-1 game.
+The Warriors quickly made it a 5–1 game.
 Austin Souliere however did end up making it but was not able to stop the Warriors scoring.
 The game ended with a score of 7-2 and thus ending the Titans season.